shenwei356/seqkit/doc/docs/usage.md

   1. Unlike POSIX/GNU grep, we compare the pattern to the whole target (ID/full header) by default.
 Please switch "-r/--use-regexp" on for partly matching.
-  2. While when searching by sequences, only positive strand is searched, and it's partly matching.
+  2. When searching by sequences, it's partly matching, and both positive and negative strands are searched.
      Mismatch is allowed using flag "-m/--max-mismatch",
      but it's not fast enough for large genome like human genome.
      Though, it's fast enough for microbial genomes.
+  3. Degenerate bases/residues like "RYMM.." are also supported by flag -d.
+     But do not use degenerate bases/residues in regular expression, you need convert them to regular expression, e.g., change "N" or "X"  to ".".
+  4. When providing search patterns (motifs) via flag '-p', please use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"' or -p "\"A{2,}\"".
+Because the command line argument parser accepts comma-separated-values (CSV) for multiple values (motifs).
+     Patterns in file do not follow this rule.
-  3. The order of sequences in result is consistent with that in original file, not the order of the query patterns.
+  5. The order of sequences in result is consistent with that in original file, not the order of the query patterns.
      But for FASTA file, you can use: seqkit faidx seqs.fasta --infile-list IDs.txt
-  4. When providing search patterns (motifs) via flag '-p', please use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"' or -p "\"A{2,}\"".
-Patterns in file do not need to follow this rule.
-Because the command line argument parser accepts comma-separated-values (CSV) for multiple values.

 You can specify the sequence region for searching with flag -R (--region).
 The definition of region is 1-based and with some custom design.